natmegsweden/meeg_course/tutorial_02_freqanalysis.md

 Compare the results from the different methods to calculate PSD.

 > **Question 2.4:** Select the alpha range (~8-12 Hz) in the multiplot to plot as topo-plots.
-How different/alike are they?
+How different/alike do the spectra with Hann, DPSS2 and DPSS10 look?
 Explain why?
 >
 > Select the beta range (~14-30 Hz) and compare topo-plots.
-How different/alike are they?
-Explain why?
+How do the beta spectra compare between methods?
 >
 > Finally, plot the "high-gamma" range (~55-95 Hz) by changing `cfg.xlim = [55 95]`.
 How do the high-gamma spectra compare between methods?